-What to Eat on the 7-Day Detox Diet1) What to Eat Before the Diet - Certain foods and drinks, such as coffee and sugar, should be phased out before starting the diet in order to avoid headaches and other reactions.
+What to Eat on the 7-Day Detox Diet1) What to Eat Before the Diet: Certain foods and drinks, such as coffee and sugar, are typically phased out before starting the diet in order to avoid headaches and other reactions.
 Find out how to prepare for a detox.

 The 7-day food-based detox diet is designed for a newbie, for someone who wants to do a longer cleanse (7 to 21 days), for people who aren't able to go on a more restrictive diet due to time or work constraints, or for people who are generally exhausted and require more protein in their diet (take the adrenal fatigue quiz).
 While the plan outlined here is for 7 days, it may be followed for up to 21 days.